defeat the enemy, strongholds and spiritual warfare

 How do we cultivate humility?

-Recognize our abilities are gifts from God
+Recognize that our abilities are gifts from God

 Work in communion with Him to produce fruitfulness based on the gifts He’s given us